2013-2014 FISCAL YEAR CHAIR(S): Penny Davis and L.D. Alexander

 BRIEF PROJECT DESCRIPTION: Seed2Need is a collaborative effort between the Sandoval County Master Gardeners, property owners in the village of Corrales and other volunteer groups.
 Our mission is to reduce hunger and improve nutrition in New Mexico by growing fresh produce for food pantries in Sandoval and Bernalillo Counties.
-We also glean fruit from local orchards and solicit produce donations from the vendors and customers at the Corrales Grower's market.
-In 2012, these efforts generated 65238 pounds of fruit and vegetables that was donated to 15 food assistance programs in our community, including food pantries in Corrales, Rio Rancho and Placitas.
+We also glean fruit from local orchards and solicit produce donations and promote a "grow a row" program at the Corrales Grower's market.
+Since 2010, these efforts have generated over 180,000 pounds of fruit and vegetables that was donated to 15 food assistance programs in our community, including food pantries in Corrales, Rio Rancho, Bernalillo, Albuquerque and Placitas.
 Because most food pantries pick up produce directly from the gardens, it is often in the hands of the families who need it within hours of harvest.

 Seed2Need is a 501(c)(3).
-The financial resources and equipment necessary to do the project come from local businesses, private individuals (many of them master gardeners) and grants.
+The financial resources and equipment necessary to do the project come from local businesses, private individuals (many of them volunteers) and grants.

 MAIN EDUCATION/TRAINING TASKS: Seed2Need provides many opportunities to apply what master gardeners learn in class including seed starting, soil testing, fertilizer calculations, insect identification and control, fruit tree pruning, use of row cover, mulching techniques and t-tape irrigation.
 In 2012, we also started a compost pile thanks to the efforts of SCMG and Master Composter John Zarola.